dzylikecode/VSCodeExt-docsify-Preview/README.md

 I have fixed all the issues I met.
 If you find any issues, please report it to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)

+The scroll will be in the wrong position when you save the markdown file if the current markdown file can't be found in the sidebar.
+I find the reason is that Docsify won't execute the function `hook.ready` if the Markdown file is not in the sidebar.
+So you'd better add the markdown file to the sidebar first before writing the Markdown file with joy.

 ## Release Notes

 ### 1.1.0